1. Kanda River

 • Ueno

 Ueno Park is well-known for its zoo and museums, but it's also incredibly popular for the avenue of cherry blossoms along its main path.
 There are roughly 1,000 sakura trees here with 800 of them being the somei-yoshino variety.
-During peak cherry blossom season, the sakura trees along the main path are accented with 800 hanging lanterns that are also lit up in the evening.
+During peak cherry blossom season, the sakura trees along the main path are decorated with 800 lanterns that light up in the evening.

 Sakuragaoka Street

-This tree-lined street in the heart of Shibuya is a lovely spot to catch the cherry blossoms while on a stroll through the neighbourhood.
-A walk under the blooming trees during the day is always pleasant, but visit in the evening and you can see the blossoms illuminated from 5pm to 11pm.
-There's also a pretty wall of pink lanterns at the entrance of the street.
-This year's light up is on until April 9.
+This tree-lined street a short walk away from Shibuya Crossing is a lovely spot to catch cherry blossoms while on a stroll through the neighbourhood.
+A walk under the blooming trees during the day is always pleasant, but visit in the evening and you can see the blossoms illuminated.

 Advertising